pantheon-systems/documentation/source/content/guides/logs-pantheon/01-introduction.md

 ## /logs Directory

-Rotated log files are archived within the `/logs` directory on application containers and database servers.
-You may find that this directory contains sub-directories for services like Nginx and PHP or it may log files directly in `/logs` For example:
+Rotated log files are archived within the `/logs` directory on [application containers](/application-containers) and database servers.
+The directory might contain sub-directories for services like Nginx and PHP, or it may log files directly in `/logs` For example:

 - Subdirectories: `/logs/nginx/nginx-access.log-20160617.gz` or `/logs/php/php-error.log-20160617.gz`

-- Directly within the `/logs` directory: `/logs/mysqld-slow-query.log-20160606`).
+- Directly within the `/logs` directory: `/logs/mysqld-slow-query.log-20160606`

 ## More Resources